daveshap/DavidShapiroBlog/docs/_posts/2021-04-15-vmware-numa.md

 Important note: This just tells VMware to rob Peter to pay Paul.
 You can use this to ensure that production VMs get resources when push comes to shove and that non-prod VMs get crippled.

+## Use Anti-Affinity Rules

+If you only have a handful of oversized VMs in your environment, you can create anti-affinity rules to ensure that they don't reside on the same host together.
+This can also be a stopgap measure.

 # Conclusion

 The easiest thing to do is simply right-size your VMs.
 Correctly allocated CPU and RAM will prevent this problem, as well as many others.